Hou Jing: Control of Liang emperors

-Meanwhile, Hou was preparing to take the throne.
-He had Xiao Dong bestow him the nine bestowments.
-14 days later, he had Xiao Dong yield the throne to him, and he claimed the title of Emperor of Han—a title that was not recognized by the Liang provinces not under his control, which by this point had begun to view Xiao Yi as the de facto emperor, although Xiao Yi and Xiao Ji still both declined imperial titles by this point.
+As Emperor of Han

-As emperor
+In November 551, Hou Jing had Xiao Dong yield the throne to him, and he claimed the title of Emperor of Han and era name Taishi (太始) —a title not recognized by the Liang provinces not under his control, which by this point had begun to view Xiao Yi as the de facto emperor, although Xiao Yi and Xiao Ji still both declined imperial titles by this point.

-The first action Hou Jing's troops, commanded by Xie Daren (謝答仁), took after he became emperor was to attack several generals to the east of Jiankang, who had risen against him in the last days of Emperor Jianwen's reign.
+The first action Hou Jing's troops, commanded by Xie Daren (謝答仁), took was to attack several generals to the east of Jiankang, who had risen against him in the last days of Emperor Jianwen's reign.
 In winter 551, Xie first captured Yuan Jun (元頵) and Li Zhan (李占), and then in spring 552 captured Liu Shenmao—who had initially given Hou the advice on how to seize Shouyang.
-Hou put these generals to death in cruel manners—cutting off Yuan and Li's arms and feet and then demonstrated them to the public for more than a day until they died; and he made a rolling pin with sharp swords on it to cut Liu to pieces alive.
+Hou put these generals to death in cruel manners—cutting off Yuan and Li's arms and feet and then demonstrating them to the public for more than a day until they died, and he made a rolling pin with sharp swords on it to cut Liu to pieces alive.
 He also executed Xiao Yi's son Xiao Fangzhu.

 Meanwhile, Xiao Yi's forces, commanded by Wang Sengbian and Chen Baxian, continued to advance toward Jiankang, and they quickly arrived in Jiankang's vicinity.
 Hou Jing initially ordered Hou Zijian, whom he sent against Wang, not to engage Wang and Chen on water, but after Wang pretended to be apprehensive, Hou Jing changed to order and allowed Hou Zijian to engage them on water, and Wang defeated him.
-Chen quickly set up advance positions north of the Qinhuai River (秦淮河, just south of Jiankang), and when Hou Jing himself attacked Chen, Chen defeated him as well.
+Chen quickly set up advanced positions north of the Qinhuai River (秦淮河, just south of Jiankang), and when Hou Jing himself attacked Chen, Chen defeated him as well.
 Against Wang Wei's advice to defend Jiankang, Hou Jing abandoned it and fled, commenting: